xlucn/cpass/Readme.md

 On my side, I only use `pass` commands to interact with the password store to minimize any possible damages.
 So simply do `pass git reset --hard <some commit>` to revert any changes.

+---

 `cpass` is an [urwid](http://urwid.org/) based terminal user interface (TUI) for the standard unix password manager, [pass](https://www.passwordstore.org/).
 `cpass` tries to achieve a minimal, clean interface and utilizes vim-like keybinding.
 Also, thanks to the urwid module, mouse is supported quite well.

 ## Features:

-- Browse the local password store
-- Preview the folder and password content in a preview window
+- Browse the local password store and preview the folder and password content
-- Colors, key bindings and other customizations through a configuration file
+- Colors, key bindings and other customizability
-- Password file operations, e.g., add, generate, edit, remove
+- Pass operations, e.g., add, generate, edit, remove
-- Copy password in various ways, e.g., first line, all lines, specific field (also customizable)
+- Copy password in various ways (also customizable)
-- Search keywords within the current window, the general vim-like operation.
-The searching is smart in case sensitivity, i.e., ignore case when the search keywords contains upper case characters.
+- Search password within the current window, like in vim (smart case sensitivity)

 Features todo list:

-- Find passwords globally in the password store, the pass find operation
-- Basic pass git operations and status indicator
-- Password file operations, e.g., copy, move, rename (low priority, since can be done with file managers, but it is worth implementing since `pass` commands will create git commits which protect the data)
-- QR code, maybe?
-- Asynchronous preview, or/and cache preview results
-- OTP support
+- More pass operations, e.g., find, copy, move, rename, git, otp

 ## Requirement